Hooded Eye Shadow Placement Trick for Visible Color

 For color polish, I like Isadora and *Mavala.
 We actually used Mavala at school too.
 I love their small sizes, because they don’t dry out and I get to use all the product.
 Isadora’s nail polishes I’ve used for several years and sometimes I even skip top coat with them, because they dry so quickly and have a good shine.

 My absolute favorite top coat is *Seche Vite Fast Dry Top Coat.
 That has actually changed the whole game for me.
-Check out my full review and demo on it here.
+Check out my full Seche Vite top coat review and dry-time demo.

 natural nails